 The illegal wildlife trade, now the fourth largest illicit transnational activity in the world, is the fuel that drives the wildlife crime fires.
 Continuing consumer demand, largely from Asia, for increasingly rare horns, ivory, bones, skins, and precious timber is driving unprecedented wildlife population declines.

-Wildlife crime goes beyond conservation issues, it is also a threat to national and regional security, a barrier to sustainable human development and a fuel for corruptionCrawford Allan, Senior Director on Wildlife Crime
+Wildlife crime goes beyond conservation issues, it is also a threat to national and regional security, a barrier to sustainable human development and a fuel for corruptionCrawford Allan, America and Senior Director on Wildlife Crime

 The conservation community has never been so well equipped to combat the motivations, rewards and enablers of wildlife crime.